ikechukwu-peter/session/READme.md

 ## Session
-Session is an API for booking a session with an imaginary creature.
+Session is an API for hosterapy.

 #### Installation
 Clone the github repository and run yarn add to install all packages.